Frequently Asked Questions:

 Ok, no one actually asks us this, but we know you're thinking it!
 We totally understand the sticker shock that comes with hiring a videographer.
 After all, it can be a rather large wedding day investment!

-If you're considering hiring a wedding videographer, you should have a similar budget for video as you do photos.
+If you're considering hiring a wedding videographer, you should expect to have a similar budget for video as you do photos.
 The pre-wedding and wedding day work between photographers and videographers is similar, and post work (editing your video) can be as much or considerably more because we are working with moving pictures AND sound.

 Always consider photos and videos an investment, not just because of the cost, but because of the immense value it will hold for you, your S.O., family, and friends.
 And that's for life.